-Getting into a car accident is always jarring and scary.
+Getting into an auto accident is always jarring and scary.
 Even if you or your passengers don’t receive an injury, you must deal with insurance companies, the police, lawyers and sometimes enter a court battle.

 Florida is a no-fault state, which can simplify the process.
-However, it’s essential to know what steps to take after a car accident in Florida and how the no-fault laws can affect your ability to get the compensation you deserve after a devastating accident.
+However, it’s essential to know what steps to take after an auto accident in Florida and how the no-fault laws can affect your ability to get the compensation you deserve after a devastating accident.

 What Does No-Fault Mean?

 No-fault laws in Florida mean that each drivers’ own insurance company covers them in an accident, even if they caused the crash.
 This makes it easier than chasing down someone else’s insurance company since you already have the contact information and a connection with your own company.

 However, there is a limit on how many medical bills your insurance covers.
 If you reach that minimum, you can work with a lawyer to file a claim to ensure you receive compensation to cover all your medical expenses.

 Every vehicle owner in Florida must have Property Damage Liability (PDL) insurance and Personal Injury Protection (PIP) insurance.
 This requirement includes owners of all vehicles with four or more wheels.